weiyithu/SurroundOcc/README.md

 ## News
 - [2022/3/17]: Initial code and paper release.
 - [2022/2/27]: Demo release.

-## Introduction
-Towards a more comprehensive and consistent scene reconstruction, in this paper, we propose a SurroundOcc method to predict the volumetric occupancy with multi-camera images.
-We first extract multi-scale features for each image and adopt spatial cross attention to lift them to the 3D volume space.
-Then we apply 3D convolutions to progressively upsample the volume features and impose supervision on multiple levels.
-To train the multi-camera 3D scene reconstruction model, we design a pipeline to generate dense occupancy ground truth with sparse LiDAR points.
-The generation pipeline only needs existed 3D detection and 3D semantic segmentation labels without extra human annotations.
-Specifically, we fuse multi-frame LiDAR points of dynamic objects and static scenes separately.
-Then we adopt Poisson Reconstruction to fill the holes and voxelize the mesh to get dense volumetric occupancy.

 ## Demo
 Demos are a little bit large; please wait a moment to load them.
 If you cannot load them or feel them blurry, you can click the hyperlink of each demo for the full-resolution raw video.